brunowangdev/extropy-assessment/README.md

 # Blog Platform — a small blog with a big brain

-A fullstack blogging platform (Option 3) with a Claude-powered chat assistant (AI Option A) grounded in each user's own data.
+A fullstack blogging platform (Option 3) with a chat assistant (AI Option A) grounded in each user's own data.
 Built for the Extropy home assessment.

 - **GitHub:** https://github.com/brunowangdev/extropy-assessment
 - **Live app:** https://d3of4v61ri8rjm.cloudfront.net/